Hurricane season in the Atlantic threatens with records for the second year in a row: what to fear

 Atlantic hurricane season remains strong, reports AccuWeather.

-In addition to Peter and Rose, who are now raging in the Atlantic, AccuWeather meteorologists say more storms could develop this week, including one that could "rise from the dead."
+In addition to Peter and Rose, which are currently storming the Atlantic, AccuWeather meteorologists say more storms could develop this week, including one that could "rise from the dead."

 Atlantic hurricane season in 2021 continues to be strong, and forecasters say there is a chance of using an additional list of storm names for the second year in a row.
 17 named storms have already formed in the Atlantic this year, which means only four names remain on the roster for this season, which is still more than two months away.

-Given the high activity, the National Hurricane Center (NHC) is not far from taking advantage of the new additional list of names released by the World Meteorological Organization last spring.
-These additional names will be used in place of the Greek letters used to describe “extra” storms in hyperactive 2020 and 2005.
+With more activity, the National Hurricane Center (NHC) is not far from taking advantage of the new supplemental list of names identified by the World Meteorological Organization last spring.
+These additional names will be used instead of the Greek letters that were used to name the "extra" storms in the hyperactive years 2020 and 2005.

 On the subject: What to do if a hurricane caught you in the car